9.1 – The Bullion Twins

 - September 2017

 When the December 2016 contract expires, the December 2017 contract gets introduced to the market.
 You must be aware by now that the most liquid contract to trade would be the one which has the closest expiry date.
-For example, we are now in Oct 2016 and if I were to trade Silver, I’d choose the December 2016 contract.
+For example, we were now in Oct 2016, and if I were to trade Silver, I’d choose the December 2016 contract.

 Do recall, settlement in equities is always in cash and not physical.
-However, when it comes to commodities, the settlement is physical and therefore ‘delivery’ is compulsorily.
-This means if you hold 10 lots of Silver and you opt for delivery then you will get delivery on 300 kg of Silver.
-In order to get the delivery of the commodity, one has to express his intention to do so.
+However, when it comes to commodities, the settlement is physical and therefore ‘delivery’ is compulsory.
+This means if you hold 10 lots of Silver and you opt for delivery, then you will get delivery on 30 kg of Silver.
+To get the delivery of the commodity, one has to express his intention to do so.
 This has to be done any time before 4 days to expiry.
 So given that the expiry is on 5th, one has to express his intent to take delivery anytime on or before the 4th (1st, 2nd, 3rd, 4th).

 If you are trading with Zerodha, note that we do not allow you to get into the physical delivery of commodities.
 So you will be forced to close the position before 1st of the expiry month.
 In fact, I personally prefer to close the positions early on and not really get into the physical delivery of commodities just because of the logistics involved.

 Another important point to note here – while the delivery is mandatory for Silver (30 kgs) contract, delivery is not mandatory for the Silver Mini and Silver Micro contracts.
 This means to say that you can let the Silver Mini/Micro contract expire and settle for cash (or opt for delivery).
 However, you do not have the option to cash settle the Silver 30 kg contract.

 Finally, here is something else you should know.
 Have a look at this snapshot below –